-- whether it’s a discretionary trust or an interest in possession trust
+- if it’s a bare trust, discretionary trust or an interest in possession trust

 - the residence status of the settlors or beneficiaries

-Trustees of non-resident trusts don’t pay UK tax on foreign income they receive.
-For most discretionary or accumulation trusts trustees pay tax at:
+For most discretionary or accumulation trusts, trustees pay tax at:

 - the standard rate on the first £1,000 of taxable income

 - 39.35% on dividend income from stocks and shares